-To build empirical relationships between hydrology and biology, we tabulated the flow metrics by Brood Year of the affected cohort (Supplemental Table 1).
-In each record (or row) of this table, multiple “fish outcome” observations are assigned to each brood year, including number of Chinook and coho spawners observed and the estimated number of smolt observed at the end of their CFLP.
-Hydrologic metrics are assigned to each Brood Year in terms of which flow metrics affected the salmon cohort as eggs, as rearing juveniles, and as yearlings/outmigrating smolt.
+To build empirical relationships between hydrology and biology, ecological response variables were indexed by Brood Year of the affected cohort and hydrologic metrics tabulated accordingly (Supplemental Table 1).
+For example, the value for fall reconnection timing (100 cfs flow threshold) in fall of 2011 was assigned to the column “BY_recon_100” for the Brood Year 2011 cohort.
+The same value was assigned to the column “RY_recon_100” for the Brood Year 2010, which experienced fall 2011 as rearing juveniles.

+Each brood year is associated with multiple ecological response variable, i..e., “fish outcome” observation types, including number of Chinook and coho spawners observed and the estimated number of smolt observed at the end of their CFLP.
+Data were available and compiled for brood years 2004 through 2019.

-3.2.2 Data alignment - Chinook
+3.3.2 Data alignment - Chinook